Where is Florianopolis

 one for just about every half famous person in the

-weather and looking for a tropical vacation, this is
+history of the country!).
+For those looking for a tropical vacation, this is

 best time for those wanting to learn how to surf for